Welcome to Cloud and Server GIS, Spring 2023

 We will use a variety of free online readings in this course.
-There is also an optional texbook: The Cloud at Your Service.
+There is also a textbook that is available online at no cost: The Cloud at Your Service.
 This is an excellent book that can help augment your contributions to our weekly discussions on cloud computing topics.

 In order to take this course, you need to have the required course materials and an active Penn State Access Account user ID and password (used to access the online course resources).
-All (other) materials needed for this course are presented online through our course website and in Canvas.
-In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 Assignments and Grading